ubports/docs.ubports.com/userguide/install.rst

 .. note::

-    When using the snap installer sometimes device are not detected automaticaly.
-Then unplug your device, open a terminal and enter the following command:
+    If your device is not detected automatically when using the snap installer, then unplug your device, open a terminal and enter the following command:

     .. code-block:: text